 ** Quotation from Bonnard.

 Other posts from “Having Fun with Creativity”, Chapter 10of“Fresh Perspectives on Creativity”

-Experience with new students suggest that there is a need for clarifications on the meanings of the word “colour” and related words and phrases.
-I believe that this is because how-to-do-it books on the uses of colour in paintings too often rely on once widely believed scientific explanations that are now outdated, misleading or just plain wrong.
+Experience with new students suggest that there is a need for clarifications on the meanings of the word “colour” and a number of related words and phrases.
 The following excerpt from the Glossary to my books on drawing and painting provide answers to the questions listed below, and many others.

 What is meant by “body colour”?

 What is the difference between “brightness “ and “lightness”?

 What is meant by “reflected light”?